Scott Makar

-Scott Douglas Makar (born October 15, 1959) is an American lawyer, college professor and Judge on the Florida First District Court of Appeal.
+Scott Douglas Makar (born October 15, 1959) is an American lawyer, college professor and Judge on Florida's Fifth District Court of Appeal, recommissioned from the First District Court of Appeal on January 1, 2023, by Governor Ron DeSantis.
 Previously he was the Florida Solicitor General serving from 2007 until 2012 and in that position, argued five cases before the United States Supreme Court.

 Early years

 Scott Makar was born on October 15, 1959, and his family moved to Holmes Beach, Florida in 1969.
 He graduated from Manatee High School in 1977.